Leopard Racing

-Leopard Racing is a Luxembourg–Italian motorcycle racing team competing in the Moto3 class of the FIM Grand Prix World Championship.
+Leopard Racing is a Luxembourg–Italian motorcycle racing team competing in the Moto3 World Championship.
 The team has won two Moto3 Teams' Championships.

 History

 Leopard Racing was founded by Flavio Becca at the end of 2014 with the intention of participating in the Moto3 World Championship the following year.
 Thanks to the sponsor Leopard Natural Power Drink, they made their debut at the Qatar GP, and ended the season with the riders' title.

 Leopard Racing has three riders: Danny Kent, Efrén Vázquez and Hiroki Ono.
 Over the course of the season, the team captured 14 podiums: 9 times for Danny Kent and 5 times for Efrén Vázquez.
 In the Australian GP, the injured Hiroki Ono is replaced by Joan Mir.
 Danny Kent is world champion in the last race in Valencia.

 For the 2016 season, Leopard Racing also debuts in the Moto2 class with Danny Kent and Miguel Oliveira on Kalex bikes.
 Due to a collarbone injury sustained during qualifying for the Aragon GP, Oliveira was forced to miss 4 races.
 Italian rider Alessandro Nocco took Oliveira's place during the Grand Prix Australian and Malaysian GPs.
 Oliveira ended the season just one point away from winning the best rookie of the year.

 In Moto3 the team changed from the Honda NSF250R to the KTM RC250GP, the team's riders are Joan Mir, Italian Andrea Locatelli and Frenchman Fabio Quartararo.
 They managed to conquer 5 podiums in total with a victory obtained by Mir in the Austrian GP.
 At the end of the season Mir won the rookie of the year award with fifth place, Locatelli ended the season with ninth position, while Quartararo finished in thirteenth place in the overall classification.